API Abuse

 How to Detect API Abuse

 API visibility in real-time: If you can’t see, you can’t protect it!
-API visibility is essential pillar of detecting API abuse.
+API visibility is an essential pillar of detecting API abuse.
 Consider a security platform that provides real-time continuous discovery of all APIs in your tech stack.
-It should provide details on parameters, whether a parameter is mandatory, optional, or PII/sensitive.
+It should provide details on parameters, such as whether a parameter is mandatory, optional, or PII/sensitive.
 Additionally, the platform should discover API attributes and not just API endpoints.
 The visibility should also include baselining of API usage to detect whether APIs are encountering anomalous behavior.

 Risk Assessment: The platform should evaluate the risk associated with each API relative to its exposure, likelihood of an attack, and consequent impact.
 This helps security and engineering teams prioritize response and improves efficiency in addressing security breaches.

-Deep Learning of API behavior: Look for a platform that can perform deep learning of application behavior to understand the application baseline and context.
+Deep Learning of API behavior: Look for a platform to perform deep learning of application behavior to understand the application baseline and context.
 As API breaches are complex business logic exploits, without building a strong understanding of the application workflows and context, the platform won’t be able to detect API abuse.

-By connecting activities from the same users across multiple IPs, AppSentinels seeks to offer SecOps teams with perfect clarity on an attack, its current stage, and the methods used for the invasion.
+By connecting activities from the same users across multiple IPs, AppSentinels seeks to offer SecOps teams perfect clarity on an attack, its current stage, and the methods used for the invasion.
 The correlation also allows us to discern between attacks and legitimate user behavior, which is necessary to avoid false positives.

 Prevent API Abuse with AppSentinels